 - Install a raised toilet seat, non-slip mats, and grab bars.
 If you don’t currently have these safety items set up in the bathroom, now is an ideal time to reduce the threat of falls.

 Abby Senior Care’s skilled care professionals are available to complete a walk-through of your house as well and to make further recommendations to increase safety and comfort for a senior with dementia.
-Contact us online or give us a call at 303-699-8840 for more information about our expert home care and Alzheimer’s care in Denver and the surrounding communities.
+Contact us online or give us a call at 303-699-8840 for more information about our expert Alzheimer’s care in Denver and the surrounding communities.